bwfarm2/FX29K_for_Arduino/README.md

 **DISCLAIMER**:<br>
 By running this script you will alter the sensor's interal data registers.
 This is **potentially dangerous and will void your sensor's warranty**.<br>
-I will not take responsibilty for any potential damage that may be done to your sensors.<br>
+Author will not take responsibilty for any potential damage that may be done to your sensors.<br>
 Do **NOT** proceed unless you agree with the following quality assurance clause from the manufacturer and fully understand the potential risks.<br>
 > **Caution**:<br>For the digital sensor.
 User can change the address along with the guide as below link.<br>Please notice, any data changed by users means users give up the quality assurance terms.
 TE will not guarantee the sensor performance any more.
 * [`/examples/ChangeI2CAddress/ChangeI2CAddress.ino`](./examples/ChangeI2CAddress/ChangeI2CAddress.ino)